itfarrier/itfarrier.github.io/src/pages/videos/index.en.md

 type: page
 ---

-- Фильмы про супергероев — все хуйня и говно (это чтобы не писать про каждый из них, что хуйня и говно). Просто посмотрел тут (ну, как посмотрел, проскакал фильмы минут за 10) «Batman vs
-  Superman: Dawn of Justice (2016)» и «Captain America: Civil War (2016)». Какая всё-таки жвачка.
+- Movies about superheroes are all bullshit.
+I’ve just watched (well, simply jumped via whole film for 10 minutes) «Batman vs Superman: Dawn of Justice (2016)» and «Captain America: Civil War (2016)».
-- Горько!(2013) — В очередной раз посмотрел это кино. Клёво, чего тут. Это фильм-предостережение для брачующихся (sic!), какой не должна быть их свадьба.
+- Горько!
+(2013) — I watched this movie again.
+And it’s cool.
+This movie is a warning for newlyweds (sic!) how their wedding shouldn’t look like.